The Handmaid's Tale Season 4 Trailer Teases....More Torture

 The upcoming season is composed of 10 episodes, three of which drop on the first premiere day, and the rest rolling out weekly.
 Moss will be directing the third episode, which is a first for the series.

-Watch the trailer for The Handmaid’s Tale season 4, streaming April 28 on Hulu.
+Watch the trailer for The Handmaid’s Tale season 4, streaming April 28 in the US and hopefully(!) soon after on Channel 4 in the UK.